cpittet/ada-teamphilippe/index.md

 Similarly to what is done for the other analyses, we omit the features plots for presentations reasons.

 Clusters containing mainly women, such as clusters 0 and 6, tend to have a positive influence via their count coefficient.
-The count of quotes of American men however rather negative for the stock price as we can see in clusters 1 and 5.
+The count of quotes of American men is however rather negative for the stock price as we can see in clusters 1 and 5.
 This is what we also observed in the analyses about [continents](#where-do-they-come-from-) and [gender](#analysis-by-gender).

 Let's now investigate which professions are the most impactful.
 We could expect that professions such as economists,